 - The Company's Board of Directors is responsible for the other information.
-The other information comprises the information included in the Management Discussion and Analysis, Board's Report including Annexures to Board's Report, Business Responsibility Report and Corporate Governance Report in Annual Report for the year ended March 31, 2022, but does not include the consolidated financial statements, standalone financial statements and our auditor's report thereon. - Our opinion on the standalone financial statements does not cover the other information and we do not express any form of assurance conclusion thereon. - In connection with our audit of the standalone financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the standalone financial statements or our knowledge obtained during the course of our audit or otherwise appears to be materially misstated. - If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
+The other information comprises the information included in the Board's Report and annexures thereof, but does not include the consolidated financial statements, standalone financial statements and our auditor's report thereon. - Our opinion on the standalone financial statements does not cover the other information and we do not express any form of assurance conclusion thereon. - In connection with our audit of the standalone financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the standalone financial statements or our knowledge obtained during the course of our audit or otherwise appears to be materially misstated. - If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
 We have nothing to report in this regard.

-Management's Responsibility for the Standalone Financial Statements
+Responsibilities of Management and Those Charged with Governance for the Standalone Financial Statements